About Seth, in his own words

 Hildene

 I also learned from my time at Hildene how difficult it is to be an employer.
 We were able to get a small retirement program in place for our employees and we were able to provide health insurance.
 But, while we were able to pay well for a non-profit, it was not what it should have been and the health insurance we were able to offer employees and their families was sub-optimal.
 I learned how hard it is to do as much as we would have liked and how hard it was for our employees to make the living they deserved.
-I gained a valuable perspective on the difficulties faced by Vermont working families and Vermont employers alike.
+I gained valuable perspective on the difficulties faced by Vermont working families and Vermont employers alike.

 Community Service

 Over the course of my professional career, I remained active in my community and my state.
 I helped start and was the first chair of the Manchester Community Land Trust.
-We have completed numerous land conservation projects that will have a lasting legacy by preserving active farmland, forestland, and nature’s beauty for future generations.
-I have served as town moderator and for nearly twenty years on the board of Burr and Burton Academy – as chair for the last twelve years.
+We have completed numerous land conservation projects that will have a lasting legacy by preserving active farmland, forestland and nature’s beauty for future generations.
+I have served as town moderator and for nearly twenty years on the board of Burr and Burton Academy – as chair for the last fifteen years.
 I have been appointed by Governors and Speakers of the House to serve on commissions dealing with affordable housing and education funding.
 I was a founder of The Shires, an effort to foster collaboration and a pooling of effort and resources across Bennington County in order to form a cohesive whole on both a social and economic level.
 Recently, I received achievement awards from both the Bennington County Regional Commission and the Bennington Area Chamber of Commerce for my work on behalf of the area in which we live and work.